ropensci/tidypmc/vignettes/pmcftp.md

 pmc <- read_lines(pmcfile)
 ```

-Find the start of the articles nodes.
+Find the start of the article nodes.

 ``` r
 a1 <- grep("^<article ", pmc)